Mindfulness

 If mindfulness is not fundamentally about relaxation, what is it actually for?
 The honest answer is that it builds a particular capacity: the ability to notice your own mental and emotional states without being fully swept away by them.
 Psychologists sometimes call this metacognitive awareness.
 It is the difference between being angry and knowing you are angry.
 Between feeling anxious and observing the anxiety with some small degree of separation.

 That separation matters for wellbeing.
 It creates a pause, however brief, between stimulus and response.
 It allows people to make choices rather than simply react.
-Over time, it tends to reduce emotional reactivity, improve attentional control, and increase what researchers call psychological flexibility, the ability to hold difficult internal experiences without those experiences dictating behaviour.
+Over time, it tends to produce several measurable effects:

 Relaxation may follow from that process.
 Often it does.
-But it is a downstream effect of something more fundamental, and understanding that changes how we approach practice.
+But it is a downstream effect of something more fundamental.
+Understanding that changes how we approach practice.
 We are not trying to manufacture a feeling.
 We are training a capacity.

-This also helps explain why mindfulness can feel more effortful before it feels easier, and why people who push through the early discomfort often report the practice becoming more valuable over time, not because the difficult thoughts stop arising, but because their relationship to those thoughts changes.
+This also helps explain why mindfulness can feel more effortful before it feels easier.
+People who push through the early discomfort often report the practice becoming more valuable over time.
+Not because the difficult thoughts stop arising, but because their relationship to those thoughts changes.

 The two can coexist.
 Many mindfulness sessions do end with a feeling of calm, and there is nothing wrong with appreciating that.
 The problem is only when calm becomes the metric by which we judge whether the practice worked.
 By that measure, a session where you stayed present with anxiety and did not flee from it would count as a failure.
 It is, in fact, the opposite.